-Currently this role is based at Capital E on the Wellington waterfront.
+Currently this role is based at Capital E on the Wellington waterfront, in the fast-paced learning environments of Te Whare Matihiko/Media Lab and Te Whare Whakaata/OnTV studios.
 It offers the opportunity to collaborate across other Experience Wellington sites – City Gallery Wellington, Wellington Museum, and Space Place.
 This position is permanent, full-time.
-Evening and weekend work may be required.
+Occasional evening and weekend work will be required.

 Te tūranga | The role

-- Develop innovative ways to support teachers and bring local curriculum to life.
+- Develop innovative ways to work with kaiako to bring local curriculum and our digital technologies to life.

 - Actively contribute to the project team working towards the development of Te Matapihi Ki Te Ao Nui Central Library.

 Ngā tino pūkenga me ngā wheako |The essential skills and experience for the role